rozlynboutin/microbiome_helper/16S-standard-operating-procedure.md

         run_pear.pl -p 4 -o stitched_reads raw_data/*

-3A.
-Filter stitched reads by quality score and length.
+3. Filter stitched reads by quality score and length.
 Summary written to "read_filter_log.txt" by default.
+Use the first line when not requiring primers to match each read; use the second line to ensure forward and reverse primers match each read for V6/V8 amplicons; and use the third line for primer matching in V4/V5 amplicons.

         read_filter.pl -q 30 -p 90 -l 400 --primer_check none --thread 4 stitched_reads/*.assembled.*

-3B.
-Optionally, can ensure forward and reverse primers match each read by using the following for V6/V8 amplicons.

         read_filter.pl -c both -q 30 -p 90 -l 400 --primer_check none --thread 4 stitched_reads/*.assembled.*

-3C. ...or the following for V4/V5 amplicons.

         read_filter.pl -f GTGYCAGCMGCCGCGGTAA -r AAACTYAAAKRAATTGRCGG -c both --thread 4 -q 30 -p 90 -l 400 stitched_reads/*.assembled.*

 4. Convert FASTQ stitched files to FASTA AND remove any sequences that have an 'N' in them.